-Hawaii is one of those destination-wedding locales that never disappoint.
+Hawaii is one of those destination wedding locales that never disappoints.
 And when it comes to a Maui destination wedding, you can be certain both you and your guests will have the time of their lives when you say "I do."
 Why is that?
 Take a look at the top six reasons to plan your Hawaiian nuptials on the island of Maui—then you decide.

 Gay marriage has been legal in Hawaii since 2013—two years before the landmark U.S. Supreme Court ruling.
 Couples of all backgrounds will find friendly and accommodating officiants, planners, photographers, and other vendors who are eager to customize your wedding in a way that highlights your unique love story.
 There are a number of beautiful religious houses of worship on Maui, but most couples (same-sex or otherwise) choose to host their entire event at a resort or independent venue for the ease—and cost-effectiveness—of working with a no-fee in-house planning team, avoiding costly transportation for guests, and repurposing rented chairs, flowers, and other decor items from the ceremony to the reception.

 Mini ahi-tuna poke in sesame cones.
 Hoisin BBQ short-rib sliders.
 Mai Tai marinated fish ceviche.
-The fresh, mouth-watering dishes on offer at a top venue like the Four Seasons Maui at Wailea will be one of the major highlights of your island I do's.
+The fresh, mouth-watering dishes offered at a top venue like the Four Seasons Maui at Wailea will be one of the major highlights of your island nuptials.
 When planning a Maui destination wedding, it's important to focus on fresh, sustainable cuisine, which will both showcase the local produce and save you money by avoiding import taxes on food flown in from the mainland U.S. or overseas.
-Talk to your venue's in-house coordinators to schedule a consultation with the chef as you plan the menu, followed by a tasting a few months before your wedding to nail the exact dishes served at your wedding.
+Talk to your venue's in-house coordinators to schedule a consultation with the chef as you plan the menu, followed by a tasting a few months before the big day to nail the exact dishes served at your wedding.